Brock Berlin: St. Louis Rams

 On May 17, 2007, the St. Louis Rams signed Berlin to a contract.
 Berlin started his first NFL regular-season game on December 9, 2007.
-He was 17-for-27 for 153 yards and an interception in the 19-10 loss to the Cincinnati Bengals.
+He was 17-for-27 for 153 yards, with an interception and two fumbles in the 19–10 loss to the Cincinnati Bengals.

 In 2008, Berlin served as the Rams' inactive third quarterback for 15 games; he only saw action in the game against the Chicago Bears.
 He was released by the Rams on September 5, 2009.

 Detroit Lions

 Berlin was signed to the Detroit Lions practice squad on September 7, 2009.
 He was released by the team on September 23.

 After his release from the Lions, Berlin did not sign with another NFL team.

 Family

-Berlin is married to wife Amy; the couple has one daughter, Gracie.
+Berlin is married and has three children.